SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 2.1.6 What to expect

-At this point the app is up and running.
-Upon startup it inserts a couple rows into the bound Postgres database.
+At this point, the app is up and running.
+Upon startup it inserts a couple rows into the bound PostgreSQL database.

-To display those rows click on the `Postgres Data`` link in the top menu and you should see the row data displayed.
+To display those rows, click on the `Postgres Data` link in the top menu.

 ### 2.1.7 Understand Sample